FDA says some data testing Novartis' US$2 million gene therapy was manipulated

 NEW YORK: The U.S. Food and Drug Administration said on Tuesday that some data from early testing of Novartis' more than US$2 million gene therapy Zolgensma was manipulated, but the agency believes the treatment should remain on the market.

 The FDA said it is carefully assessing the situation.
-It said the manipulation involves the accuracy of certain data from product testing performed in animals, which was used by the manufacturer to support development of its production process.
+The manipulated data was used to illustrate comparability between an early version of Zolgensma and the later version of the treatment, which was manufactured using a different process.

-It said its concerns were currently limited to a small portion of product testing data included the in marketing application for the therapy that treats spinal muscular atrophy (SMA), the leading genetic cause of death in infants.
+The FDA does not believe that the manipulation impacts the safety or testing surrounding the version of the drug, which treats spinal muscular atrophy (SMA), the leading genetic cause of death in infants.

 Zolgensma - the world's most expensive drug - was approved as a one-time treatment for SMA in late May.